In Genesis, we find the following record of events before the Flood:

 Some say that the sons of God were male descendants of Seth, the third son of Adam and Eve.
 The first two were Cain and Abel.
-Abel was a godly man, but he was killed in jealousy by his brother Cain, who was then banished from the family of his parents.
-As an outcast, he became the ancestor of a race of ungodly men.
+Abel was a godly man who provoked such jealousy in his brother Cain that Cain rose up and killed him.
+Afterward Cain was banished from the family of his parents and, as an outcast, became the ancestor of an ungodly race.
 Seth, the third son, followed in Abel's footsteps and became the ancestor of a race that preserved their allegiance to God.
 According to those who identify the sons of God with the male descendants of Seth, the puzzling statement in Genesis 6:2 means that men from Seth's line began to intermarry with daughters from Cain's line.
 Yet this interpretation of the verse encounters many difficulties.

 - If Sethite men took Cainite wives, then Cainite men probably also took Sethite wives.
 Yet Scripture says nothing about the second kind of intermarriage, although it would have wrought no less evil.
 Either way of mixing the two races would have corrupted a godly heritage.

 - It would be strange to call men "sons of God" who acted in flagrant disobedience of God's will by taking ungodly wives.

 - In Genesis 6:1, it says that the daughters taken by the sons of God were born when men began to multiply.
 It speaks of men in general, not just one line of men.
 It seems to be speaking of daughters from both the Sethites and the Cainites.